 Haverford's first real softball star, Carrie Clausen ’98, emerged in the team's first years as a varsity by helping the Fords defeat several Centennial rivals.
 Clausen was a solid hitter, pitched most of the innings over three years, and culminated her career in 1998 with selection as Haverford's initial first-team Centennial Conference designee and receipt of the Stephen Cary Award, given to the person who has done the most for women's sports at Haverford in the preceding year.

-Another Stephen Cary Award winner, Sasha Brady ’02, became Haverford's first ever two-time first-team All-Centennial Conference performer - after receiving such honors in 2002 and 2003, while Kaitlyn Luther ’04, a former captain for the Fords, completed an outstanding four-year career by earning honorable mention All-Centennial Conference honors in 2004.
-Jessica Koshinski ’18 is the most recent player to earn this distinction.
-She earned first-team All-Centennial Conference honors during her first two seasons and was also named the Centennial Conference Rookie of the Year.
+Another Stephen Cary Award winner, Sasha Brady ’02, became Haverford's first-ever two-time first-team All-Centennial Conference performer - after receiving such honors in 2002 and 2003, while Kaitlyn Luther ’04, a former captain for the Fords, completed an outstanding four-year career by earning honorable mention All-Centennial Conference honors in 2004.
+Julia Blake ’19, also a Cary Award recipient, is the most recent player to earn this distinction.
+She joined Jen DiCandilo ’14 and Sara Tauriello ’16 as the only players in school history to be named all-conference during each of their four seasons.

-The 2013 team, with just one senior on the roster, set single-season team records in an assortment of offensive categories during its magical run to the Centennial Conference championship game while tying the program record for wins in a season (26).
+The 2013 team set single-season team records in an assortment of offensive categories during its magical run to the Centennial Conference championship game while tying the program record for wins in a season (26).
 The very next year, the Fords broke that record with 29 wins during the 2014 season.
 That season included the second Centennial Conference title in program history.
 During Haverford's second appearance at the NCAA Tournament, the Fords picked up their first NCAA victory with an 8-0 win against Farmingdale State in six innings during their first elimination game.